logicwar/minecraft/README.md

 + **V0.2** Quick fix to load  13.1 VANILLA version and add POCKETMINE Support
 + **V0.3** Update to jre-8u201
 + **V0.4** Update to jre-8u211, temporary solution for required login to download java, use of version_manifest.json to retreive download jar url
-+ **V0.5** Update to osixia/light-baseimage 1.3.3, change for AdoptopenJDK jdk-16.0.1+9 (removal of the temp solution for java), changed the default maximum allocated Java memory to 2 GB
++ **V0.5** Update to osixia/light-baseimage 1.3.3, change for AdoptOpenJDK jdk-16.0.1+9 (removal of the temp solution for java), default maximum allocated Java memory changed to 2 GB